dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 70. Climbing Stairs.md

 ## Approach 2: Recursion with Memoization
 **Algorithm**

 In the previous approach we are redundantly calculating the result for every step.
-Instead, we can store the result at each step in memomemo array and directly returning the result from the memo array whenever that function is called again.
+Instead, we can store the result at each step in $memo$ array and directly returning the result from the memo array whenever that function is called again.

 In this way we are pruning recursion tree with the help of $memo$ array and reducing the size of recursion tree upto $n$.